 Communication includes being able come up with a resolution.

 But wait.
 No employers are perfect.
-Give them a second chance, just like when you started your job and made mistake (and wasn’t fired) because you are not familiar their working style.
+Give them a second chance, just like when you started your job and made mistake (and weren’t fired) because you are not familiar with their working style.

 Communication includes being able to promptly respond, and this is not only for employers.
 It includes you.
 So, if they say “Hi, Welcome to the team”, don’t just react with an emoticon.